Thoughtrights/site-menu/README.md

 has gotten increasingly awkward as I moved things into commands-data.json.
 It will be part of a major refactoring.

-The monitor and drive are nice.
-The monitor could use a few small extra image elements but it is generally great.
-The drive is also pretty amazing, however it currently glitches and has zero depth on mobile devices.
-I should fix this or adapt the mobile view to exclude it.

 I made many bug fixes along the way.
 Many of these only became evident because I expanded the codebase as a means to a UI.